Chart Color Schemes

 Educational outcomes in Victor Harbor fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.1%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 39.4% of residents aged 15 and above holding them - advanced diplomas account for 11.6% and certificates for 27.8%.
+Bachelor degrees are most common at 11.3%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.9%).
+Trade and technical skills are prevalent, with 39.4% of residents aged 15 and above holding vocational credentials – advanced diplomas at 11.6% and certificates at 27.8%.

 School and university attendance encompasses 19.8% of the community, including 8.6% in primary education, 5.4% in secondary education, and 1.9% pursuing tertiary education.